-Section 230(c)(2) of Communications Decency Act (CDA) supports online platforms from liability of all the content generated by the users for restricting access to or by removing content in “good faith”.
-All the online platforms are not held responsible for either removing or restricting access to the content users generate even if it is objectionable, as long as the platform is willing to act in “good faith”.

-According to Section 230(c)(1), websites such as Google are not subjected to any legal action for the content that is posted by any third-party on their platforms.
-The plaintiff Gonzales argued that Google should be held liable for being supportive of terrorism by displaying contributing towards the attack since they did not delete objectionable content.
-However, under Section 230(c)(1) the court held Google to be immune since it did not create the content.

-The plaintiff argued that Google was aware of the harmful content that was posted but failed take necessary action to either remove or ban the content.
-However, the court held that Google's was not liable to remove the content as it was protected by Section 230(c)(2) because it was an editorial decision made in good faith.

-The court’s ruling in Gonzales case emphasizes on the importance Section 230(c)(1) and Section 230(c)(2) as they provided immunity to the defendant Google against the claims made by the Plaintiff.
+The Case

+Lower Court

-AnalysisLower Courtfor private messaging amongst jihadists, which appeared as YouTube video recommendations The plaintiff alleges that ISIS disseminated an attack message prior and after the Paris attack via YouTube.
+In Gonzalez v.
+Google (2018), the Gonzalez family alleged that Google, through the YouTube platform, aided and abetted ISIS by “knowingly permitting ISIS to post on YouTube hundreds of radicalizing videos inciting violence and recruiting potential supporters to join the ISIS forces then terrorizing a large area of the Middle East, and to conduct terrorist attacks in their home countries.”
+The plaintiffs contend ISIS used YouTube to recruit, plan, incite, and coordinate terror attacks, for private messaging amongst jihadists, threat communications, propaganda, and terror and intimidation campaigns.
+Many videos depicting gruesome depictions of ISIS prisoner executions and videos used to amplify the fear and intimidation of the terror attacks which appeared as YouTube video recommendations were presented as evidence.
+The plaintiff alleges that ISIS disseminated an attack message prior and after the Paris attack via YouTube.

 The plaintiffs made six claims (See Questions).
 The court dismissed the first four claims based on the Section 230’s immunity provision [47 U.S.C.§ 230(c)(2)] which specifically “immunizes providers of interactive computer services against liability arising from content created by third parties.”
 The plaintiff improperly asserted that the claims in the third amended complaint (TAC) were not barred by § 230(c)(2).
 Specifically, that section did not provide immunity to Google for violation of the Antiterrorism Act as it was abrogated by the Justice Against Sponsors of Terrorism Act (JASTA) [PL 114-222, September 28, 2016, 130 Stat 852].
 JASTA “created a new exception to the Foreign Sovereign Immunities Act (FSIA), 28 U.S.C.A. § 1602, which does not incorporate the noncommercial tort exception's entire tort rule and, unlike the FSIA's terrorism exception, does not require that the defendant be designated a state sponsor of terrorism by the Secretary of State, 28 U.S.C.A. § 1605B(b)”.
 The court held that JASTA does not repel §230(c)(1).